XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  status: 'DRAFT', # String | Filter by purchase order status
+  status: 'SUBMITTED', # String | Filter by purchase order status

   date_from: '2019-12-01', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31